anodyne/nova/README.md

 * updated the head include files to clean up some code
 * updated thresher to be able to clean up old drafts
 * updated thresher page management to have a much better UX
+* updated thresher view page to have a better UI
+* updated thresher to be able to set restrictions on a wiki page based on access role
+* updated the auth library to store the user's access role ID in the session
+* updated the thresher main page to not show recently created and updated, just the system page
+* updated the RSS feed controller to have a feed for created wiki pages and updated wiki pages
 * updated the language files
     * [base\_lang] added _actions\_cleanup_
     * [base\_lang] added _labels\_drafts_